wthomson/FitHome-docs/ElectricityMonitor.md

 At this point, you should  know which CTs to use, and hopefully ordered two!

 We've got our hardware.
 Time to wire the energy monitor to the Raspberry Pi.
-# Get the Rasp Pi Up and Running
+# Set up the Rasp Pi
 We've got our Rasp Pi.
 Time to install the OS and configure.
 We document the steps on our [Raspberry Pi page](https://github.com/BitKnitting/FitHome/wiki/RaspPi).
 # Enable SPI
 SPI needs to be enabled on the Rasp Pi.